gher-uliege/Diva-Workshops/README.md

 The organisational details are available https://gher-ulg.github.io/Diva-Workshops/.

 Following the workshop, the notebooks have been updated, improved and corrected when necessary.
 New notebooks are developed based on the participants requirements.

+## Recommendation for the products

+A list of [recommendation](climato_recommendation.md) for the preparation of products.